Mark Greene offers helpful tips for avoiding those pesky conversational faux pas with your local Stay At Home Dad.

 #1.
 And this is CRUCIAL to getting off on the right foot.
 Avoid the the words “Mr.” and “Mom.”
 In that order.
 Right next to each other.
 Seriously.

 - Men who do full time parenting are called Dads, ’cause that’s what they are.

 #2.
 Also avoid beginning with: ”So… did you get laid off or something?”

 -Do ask him the story of how he became an at-home dad.

-3. Do not ask if he’s “getting any” from the Moms at the PTA.
+#3.
+As tempting as it may be to inquire if he’s “getting any” from the Moms at the PTA…

 -He’s not.
-I don’t really have to go into why, right?
+I don’t have to go into why he’s actually going to the PTA meetings, right?

 -Stay at Home Dads are the new Gloria Steinems.
 You’re likely to get a lecture on gender issues.